Alphaam/Capstone/Midterm Paper Draft 1/README.md

-Link to word doc of this essay with proper citations that I could not implement onto Github can be found [link]([here](https://docs.google.com/document/d/1mqpWKy73KfzMZTbfnBYMTPWEEjtqu5_4/edit?usp=sharing&ouid=102418891017659911395&rtpof=true&sd=true)).
+A link to the word doc of this essay with proper citations that I could not implement onto Github can be found [here](https://docs.google.com/document/d/1mqpWKy73KfzMZTbfnBYMTPWEEjtqu5_4/edit?usp=sharing&ouid=102418891017659911395&rtpof=true&sd=true)).

 Abdi Ambari